Ayu9002/myfirstgame-shootme/README.md

 Reach out if you have ideas, feedback, or drone-related nightmares. 😉

 ---
+The whole game is created on Mono Scripting backend for the IL2CPP Scripting backend change the other branch
 ## 📄 License

 This project is currently private.
 Redistribution, reverse-engineering, or unauthorized use of assets is prohibited without permission.